MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 ```

 ### -Identity
-Name of App setup permission policy.If empty, all Identities will be used by default
+Name of App setup permission policy.
+If empty, all Identities will be used by default.

 ```yaml
 Type: XdsIdentity